nanoframework/Json.NetMF/README.md

 ## Example Usage

 An instance of the JsonSerializer class can be instantiated using the constructor.
-This will allow the serializier to remember your DateTime format preference.
+This will allow the serializer to remember your DateTime format preference.

 ```c#
 JsonSerializer serializer = new JsonSerializer(DateTimeFormat.Default);
 string json = serializer.Serialize(o);
 ```

-Additonally, you can just call the static SerializeObject/DeserializeString methods and specifiy your DateTime format preference as an argument.
+Additionally, you can just call the static SerializeObject/DeserializeString methods and specify your DateTime format preference as an argument.

 ```c#
 string json = JsonSerializer.SerializeObject(o,DateTimeFormat.Default);